csc-training/slidefactory/README.md

 ### Uninstall

 To uninstall slidefactory, you can say `slidefactory.sif --uninstall` (or without the container `python3 $SLIDEFACTORY/setup/uninstall.py`).
-If in the directory containing the source code, also `make uninstall` will work.
+If one is in the directory containing the source code, `make uninstall` will also work.

 ## Update